Murder off Miami: Gameplay

 Players progress by collecting clues, interrogating people, and interacting with the environment.
 The interface is largely text-based, with occasional images to set the scene.
 Commands are given to complete actions.
 Gameplay is split into three parts which represent the three days of investigation.

 Development

-The game was co-written by Fergus McNeill, who had previous authored The Hobbit and Lord of the Rings parody games The Boggit and Bored of the Rings.
+The game was co-written by Fergus McNeill, who had previously authored The Hobbit and Lord of the Rings parody games The Boggit and Bored of the Rings.
 It is based on a novel of the same name by Dennis Wheatley; this text already had some interactivity through the use of physical clues provided with the book such as a blood-stained curtain and cigarette butts, plus an envelope at the end cover to reveal the answer.

 There was a fatal bug in the first batch of Spectrum units, resulting in the game restarting each time the player tried to get out of their chair at the beginning of the game.